Skip to main content

 • Keep the real execution on the Mac, while using the iPhone to check progress and send follow-ups

-• Pair with a QR code and connect directly to your own Mac on the same LAN
+• Pair with a QR code and connect to your own Mac on the same LAN for first setup

-• Open projects and threads, send short instructions, switch branches, run one-shot exec, and review results from the phone
+• Open projects and threads, send short instructions, switch branches, fork conversations, and review results from the phone

 What this launch is trying to show